KevDev13/KevDev13/README.md

 ## 🔭 What are you currently working on?

 Likely a project for my MSCS from [Georgia Tech](https://omscs.gatech.edu) (these are the private repos you see in my GitHub contributions).
+When I'm not working on those, I usually work on projects related to operating systems and embedded systems.

 ## Git Repos